The Key Leadership Skill Hybrid Teams Need to Sustain Performance

-Remote and hybrid teams are fast becoming the new normal.
-In a world where most of our meetings are happening via a screen, it’s understandable that the way we lead our team members needs to adapt and change.
+In a world where many of our meetings are happening via a screen, it’s understandable that the way we lead our team members needs to adapt and change.

 So, where do we begin?
 By unpacking the factors currently causing friction in hybrid and remote workplaces.

 - What is stifling hybrid workplace productivity (and it’s not what you think)